coda/packs-sdk/README.md

 ## Reference

 Run `make view-docs` to generate detailed reference documentation from the source code and open it in your browser.
+You need to have run `npm install` at the root of the repo for this to run.

 This will eventually be published on a documentation website.